epi2me-labs/wf-transcriptomes/README.md

 When aligned BAMs contain modified base tags (`MM` and `ML`), the workflow also runs `modkit` on each sample alignment.
-It first checks which modified base codes are present in the BAM, then runs `modkit pileup` to produce a per-sample bedMethyl file and one bigWig track per requested or inferred modification under `samples/<alias>/mods/`.
+It first checks which modified base codes are present in the BAM, then runs `modkit pileup` to produce a per-sample bedMethyl file, a simple per-sample summary table, and one bigWig track per requested or inferred modification under `samples/<alias>/mods/`.

 If `--mod_codes` is set, those codes are passed directly to `modkit pileup`.
 If it is omitted, the workflow infers the available `primary_base:mod_code`